 Anal fissures are cut/tears in the skin that would have happened around the anus, which causes pain during the bowel movement.
 This is generally caused by severe constipation or by passing of hard stool which tears the skin.
 This anal fissures generally heal by themselves and with some simple home remedies.
 But if the problem has increased and is unbearable it might require medical treatment, a surgery called fissurectomy.

-This is the widely used surgery procedure to treat anal fissures.
-Sphincterotomy also known as lateral internal Sphincterotomy is used to relax the anal sphincter muscles and thus heals the fissure.
-This outcome is developed by making a cut in the internal sphincter muscles from the outermost part of the anus and then lengthening in to the internal canal.
-After the surgery the patients feels instant relief from the pain caused by fissures while complete healing may take a few weeks.
+This is the widely used surgical procedure to treat anal fissures.
+Sphincterotomy also knew as lateral internal Sphincterotomy is used to relax the anal sphincter muscles and thus heals the fissure.
+This outcome is developed by making a cut in the internal sphincter muscles from the outermost part of the anus and then lengthening into the internal canal.
+After the surgery, the patients feel instant relief from the pain caused by fissures while complete healing may take a few weeks.